Visit Unakichi in Makati Central Square to Experience the Real Taste of Unagi

 There are those that have eel shipped from Japan, but that still doesn’t beat something taken fresh from the farm.
 Mr. Terashima, who is the shop owner, studied at a high-class tempura specialty store in Ginza, acquired full-fledged technology and will show off tempura using refined raw materials here in Manila.

 Unakichi sources their eel directly from Japanese farms.
-Combine their fresh eel with a special unagi sauce from a 100-year-old unagi restaurant in Tsukiji and put these in the hands of two excellent Japanese chefs and you have the best-tasting unagi in the metro.
+Combining its fresh eel with a special unagi sauce recipe from a 100-year-old unagi restaurant in Tsukiji and putting these in the hands of two excellent Japanese chefs give diners the best-tasting unagi dishes in the metro.

-For first-time diners, we recommend getting their Unajyu Jo or grilled fine eel in unagi sauce with rice for only Php 980.
-You can also get a half-serving of their unagi for only P490 with the Unajyu Shou.
-If you’re looking to splurge, then get their Unajyu Gokujo or grilled excellent eel with rice for Php 1,580.
+For first-time diners, we recommend getting their Unajyu Jo or grilled fine eel in unagi sauce with rice for only Php 1080.
+You can also get a half-serving of their unagi for only Php 780 with the Unajyu Shou.
+If you’re looking to splurge, then get their Unajyu Gokujo or grilled excellent eel with rice for Php 1,780.

 You can scroll the image left and right.